kiba/Writings/atg/chp50_random.md

 ***
 **White House, Infopunk-Earth**

+The president was awaken in the middle of the night by his chief of staff.
+When you are already in one of the most stressful job in the world, the job find even more ways to add to the stress.
+He dressed up as fast as soon possible, beckoning for his wife to return to her sleep.

+Outside the door, he met with his military chief of staff.
+Then he was briefed with the latest news.

 "Excuse me?" the president said.
 "Is this some kind of joke?"

 The general gravely shook his head.
 "No, Mr. President.
 It's very real.
 It's either that, or that somehow an elaborate prank has been perpetuated on whitehouse staff."